Banjo-Kazooie

 Version Differences

-Gnawty's House in Spring
+Gnawty's House in the Different Seasons

 In Click Clock Wood, there's a beaver named Gnawty who is locked out of his home.
-Normally, the player would destroy the rock in Summer and then return in Fall to claim a Jiggy (and return in Winter for an empty honeycomb).
+Normally, the player would destroy the rock in Summer and then return in Autumn to claim a Jiggy (and return in Winter for an empty honeycomb).

 In the US v1.0 and European versions of the game, it is possible to destroy the rock in Spring as well.
-To do so, the player must run around the area to the path which leads around the center tree, and position themselves so they're roughly above the area where the rock blocking the tunnel is.
-From here, the player would need to shoot down eggs to destroy the rock (it's difficult, but possible).
+To do so, the player must run around the area to the path that leads around the center tree, and position themselves so they're roughly above the area where the rock blocking the tunnel is.
+From here, the player would need to shoot down eggs to destroy the rock (it's difficult but possible).
 Alternatively, the player can use the Beak Buster attack above Gnawty to access the "walk underwater" glitch.

 The rock in the Spring area was made indestructible in the US v1.1, Japanese, and XBLA versions of the game.